-A money lender has a duty to provide specified information to any borrower upon receipt of a written demand from the borrower and payment of its expenses.
-In respect of any loan for which security is provided, a money lender must also provide to the surety within 7 days of the making of the agreement (i) a copy of the loan agreement, (ii) a copy of the security instrument (if any) and (iii) a written statement signed by the money lender showing the total amount payable by the borrower under the agreement and the various amounts comprised in that total sum with the date, or the mode of determining the date, when each becomes due.
+A money lender has a duty to provide specified information to any borrower upon receipt of a written demand from the borrower and pay its expenses.
+For any secured loan, a money lender must within 7 days of the date of the loan agreement, provide the surety with:

+- (a) a copy of the loan agreement;

+- (b) a copy of any security instrument; and

+- (c) a written statement signed by the money lender showing the total amount payable by the borrower under the agreement and the various amounts comprised in that total sum with the date, or the mode of determining the date, when each becomes due.

 A surety may also make a written request to receive a statement of the amounts payable under the agreement at any time during its continuance.

-(iii) Early Payment by Borrower
+(iii) Early Payment by the Borrower